fedora-modularity/hp/README.md

 * `libssh2`, implementation of the SSH2 protocol
 * `libtiff`, provides support for TIFF image format
 * `libtirpc`, transport-independent RPC library, required for NFS
+* `libunwind` (*aarch64, armv7hl, i686, ppc64, ppc64le, x86_64*), useful
-* `libunwind`, useful for debugging, providing a C ABI to determine the call chain of a program
+  for debugging, providing a C ABI to determine the call chain of a program
 * `libuser`, provides a library for system user and group administration
 * `libxslt`, provides an XSLT library and utilities, also a common build dependency